 All Faulkner University students are required, upon enrollment, to obtain a Faulkner University Identification Card.
-With each semester registration student's Identification Cards are updated with the academic year (this is a sticker).
-This year sticker provides an official status indicating a student is currently registered.
-The Faulkner Student Identification Card identifies the individual as a student of Faulkner University and allows the student access to University facilities and resources such as the Gus Nichols Library System, University Food Services, computer laboratories, the Student Multiplex, intramural sports programs, most on-campus athletic events and certain other programs.
+The Faulkner Student Identification Card identifies the individual as a student of Faulkner University and allows the student access to University facilities and resources such as the Gus Nichols Library System, University Food Services, computer laboratories, the Student Multiplex, intramural sports programs, most on-campus athletic events, and certain other programs.
 The Faulkner Student Identification Card also allows access to consortium libraries.
 Student identification Cards that are not updated with a year sticker may be denied event attendance or entry to on campus services.
 These stickers are available to any current registered student in the Student Life Office.

 All students are required to carry the Faulkner Identification Card when on a Faulkner campus or property or attending a Faulkner-sanctioned event (e.g. athletic events, theatrical events, etc.).
 All students should present their Faulkner Identification Card whenever requested by University personnel.
-Broken, lost or stolen Faulkner Identification Cards should be reported immediately to the Office of Student Life on the Montgomery campus and/or the Center Director on one of the extended campuses.
+Broken, lost, or stolen Faulkner Identification Cards should be reported immediately to the Office of Student Life on the Montgomery campus and/or the Center Director on one of the extended campuses.
 The replacement cost for broken, lost or stolen Faulkner Identification Cards is \$30.00.
 The University considers the use of another student's Faulkner Identification Card as identity theft and a violation of the Faulkner Student Conduct Regulations.
 The misuse or abuse of Faulkner Identification Card privileges is also considered a violation of the Faulkner Student Conduct Regulations.